iMazze/worker_payment/README.md

 This bundle ships a new administration screen, which will be available for the following users:

 - `ROLE_SUPER_ADMIN` - every super administrator
-- `empty_description_checker` - every user that owns this permission
+- `worker_payment` - every user that owns this permission